keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

    to install and enable KLT on your cluster.
 1. Follow the instructions in
-   [Integrate KLT with your applications](../../implementing/integrate) to integrate KLT with your Kubernetes cluster:
+   [Integrate KLT with your applications](../../implementing/integrate) to integrate KLT with your Kubernetes cluster.
+   This requires the following:

    - Follow the instructions in
      [Annotate workload](../../implementing/integrate/#basic-annotations)